greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ## <a id="overflowed_backends"></a>Checking for and Terminating Overflowed Backends

 Subtransaction overflow arises when a Greenplum Database backend creates more than 64 subtransactions, resulting in a high lookup cost for visibility checks.
-This slows query performance, but even more so when it occurs in combination with long running transactions, which result in still more lookups.
-Terminating suboverflowed backends and/or backends with long running transactions can help prevent and alleviate performance problems.
+This slows query performance, but even more so when it occurs in combination with long-running transactions, which result in still more lookups.
+Terminating suboverflowed backends and/or backends with long-running transactions can help prevent and alleviate performance problems.

-Greenplum Database includes an extension -- `gp_subtransaction_overflow` -- and a view -- `gp_suboverflowed_backend` -- that's run over a user-defined function to help users query for suboverflowed backends.
+Greenplum Database includes an extension -- `gp_subtransaction_overflow` -- and a view -- `gp_suboverflowed_backend` -- that is run over a user-defined function to help users query for suboverflowed backends.
 Users can use segment id and process id information reported in the view to terminate the offending backends, thereby preventing degradation of performance.

 ### <a id="check_backends"></a>Steps